24 Preludes and Fugues, op.87

 The tempo differs substantially between the two interpretations.
 More often than not, Melnikov prefers a slower tempo (but the converse also happens).
 He appears to play with less pedal, and his playing is crystal-clear.
 His often sharp attack reminds me of Glenn Gould’s playing.
 That’s just by the sound, but without the latter’s extravaganza or focus on presenting his very personal view of a composition.
 Melnikov explores the full width of the piano sound, but (in my opinion) doesn’t try to demonstrate his technical abilities, or to exhibit his personal reading of these pieces.
 He remains a servant to Shostakovich’s music.
 In terms of personality, and of how they approach the interpretation of a composition, Melnikov and Gould could hardly be more different, I think.

-The DVD contains Prelude and Fugue no.24 in d minor (which did not fit onto the two CDs) plus an interesting interview (23’15”, English, optionally with German or French captioning) that Andreas Staier (well-known player and teacher of the harpsichord and the fortepiano) did with Alexander Melnikov (who is also playing samples as part of the interview).
+The DVD contains Prelude and Fugue no.24 in D minor (which did not fit onto the two CDs) plus an interesting interview (23’15”, English, optionally with German or French captions) that Andreas Staier (well-known player and teacher of the harpsichord and the fortepiano) did with Alexander Melnikov (who is also playing samples as part of the interview).
 In a section of the video one can see Melnikov play the Fugue no.7 in A major and parts of the Fugue no.5 in D major in the great hall of the Moscow conservatory.
 The CD recording, as well as the interview happened in a studio in Berlin, though.
 One can also find parts of the interview in the promotion video on YouTube.

 Comments from the Original Blog Site, 2012